privatenumber/minification-benchmarks/README.md

 | 13. [tedivm/jshrink](packages/minifiers/minifiers/jshrink/index.ts) <sub title="Failed: post-validation">❌ Post-validation</sub> | ❌ | ❌&nbsp; | - |
 </div>

-@swc/core takes best balance at 157,731 minzipped bytes in about 244 ms, with uglify-js smallest on both raw and gzipped measures (157,435 minzipped) at about 5.7 seconds per run.
-This is where timeouts start to bite: babel-minify and google-closure-compiler failed with timeouts, and tedivm/jshrink failed at post-validation with an unexpected-token error.
+uglify-js delivered the smallest output on this artifact (694781 bytes minified, 157435 minzipped, 49% gzip reduction) but paid for it with the slowest average time at roughly 5.7 seconds, while @swc/core matched the same 49% reduction in about 244 ms, making it the best overall balance. @cminify/cminify-linux-x64 was the fastest at about 43.5 ms but managed only a 29% gzip reduction, leaving nearly a third of a megabyte more minzipped than the leaders. babel-minify failed during minification with an undefined-property error, google-closure-compiler timed out at an unrecorded stage, and tedivm/jshrink failed post-validation on an unexpected '~' token.

 ----